mateoescalanter/Skill-Exchange/README.md

 Once a category is selected, descriptions of lessons offered by other users in that category are displayed along with an email button.
 A user can then select the email button which will allow them to send an email to the user offering the skill of interest.

-**Features:** PostgresSQL, Node.js, express, express-sessions, Mustache, HTML, CSS, Bootstrap
+**Features:** PostgresSQL, Node.js, express, express-sessions, Mustache, CSS, Bootstrap

 **URL:** https://skills-exchange.herokuapp.com/